 While they aren’t free, more coverage for no (or a low) additional cost sounds great, so what’s the catch?
 There are a few:

-• Network limitations
+Network limitations

-• Frequent preauthorization requirements
+Frequent preauthorization requirements

-• Higher out-of-pocket costs (compared Original Medicare + Medigap)
+Higher out-of-pocket costs (compared Original Medicare + Medigap)

 While Medicare Advantage plans replace Original Medicare, Medicare Supplement plans stack on top of Original Medicare.
 Medicare Supplement (also known as Medigap) plans exist to fill the gaps in coverage left by Original Medicare.
 They help beneficiaries cover the 20% of costs not covered, and significantly reduce out-of-pocket costs.

 There are ten types of Medigap plans available in New York, labeled by letters A-N. Each plan of the same letter is identical in coverage, but pricing may vary from one insurance company to another.
-Plan G is generally considered the most comprehensive because once you’ve met your Part B deductible ($226 in 2023), you owe nothing else for Medicare-covered services for the year!
+Plan G is generally considered the most comprehensive because once you’ve met your Part B deductible ($240 in 2024), you owe nothing else for Medicare-covered services for the year!

 Compared to Medicare Advantage, Medigap plans have some key benefits:

-• You can see any doctor that accepts Medicare (about 90% of doctors nationwide)
+You can see any doctor that accepts Medicare (about 90% of doctors nationwide)

-• You don’t need prior authorization for covered services
+You don’t need prior authorization for covered services

-• Your out-of-pocket costs are significantly reduced (sometimes almost eliminated)
+Your out-of-pocket costs are significantly reduced (sometimes almost eliminated)

 Unlike other states, New York has an incredibly flexible Medigap enrollment policy.
 New York residents are guaranteed acceptance into any Medigap plan and will never need to answer questions about their health history.
 Furthermore, insurance companies cannot charge you more based on your health status.
+Learn more about how to choose the best Medicare Supplement plan in New York here.

 Part D provides Medicare beneficiaries with prescription drug coverage.
 You can get Part D coverage either by enrolling in a Medicare Advantage plan that includes it or through a stand-alone Part D plan.
-There are 19 stand-alone Part D plans available in New York, with an average monthly premium of $48.02 (the highest average in the country).
+There are 19 stand-alone Medicare Part D plans in New York, with an average monthly premium of $48.02 (the highest average in the country).

 Even if you don’t need prescription coverage when you first enroll in Medicare, we recommend getting Part D coverage to ensure you don’t have to pay a late enrollment penalty later on!

-If you have questions about your Medicare options or want to compare plan benefits and pricing, schedule a free consultation with one of our licensed New York Medicare Advisors or give us a call at (888) 604-0055
+If you have questions about your Medicare options or want to compare plan benefits and pricing, schedule a free consultation with one of our licensed New York Medicare Advisors or give us a call at (888) 604-0055.

 The government has three programs that can help low-income individuals with healthcare-related expenses.